Yefeng0920/es_benchmark_git/README.md

 ### `Dat` folder

-The `data` folder includes the raw and processed data that are necessary for repruducing all results and figures reported in our paper.
+The `Dat` folder includes the raw and processed data that are necessary for repruducing all results and figures reported in our paper.

 `.csv` files are raw data. `.rda` are processed data, which were produced by the code in `R` folder (`R/Analysis_V5.Rmd`).